Division of Laanecoorie

 The Division of Laanecoorie was an Australian electoral division in the state of Victoria.
-It was located in the centre of the state, covering the towns of Creswick, Maldon and Maryborough, and later Castlemaine.
+It was located in the centre of the state, covering the towns of Creswick, Maldon and Maryborough, and later Castlemaine and Daylesford.
 It was named after the town of Laanecoorie.

 The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
+It gained Castlemaine in 1906 from the abolished Division of Corinella.
+The division of Laanecoorie was abolished at the redistribution of 1 February 1913, replaced by parts of Division of Bendigo (Maldon and Castlemaine) and Division of Grampians (remainder of Laanecoorie).

-It was abolished at the redistribution of 1 February 1913.
-It was held by one member, Carty Salmon, who was the second Speaker of the Australian House of Representatives from 1909 to 1910.
+Throughout its 13 years of existence, it was held by one member, Carty Salmon, who was the second Speaker of the Australian House of Representatives from 1909 to 1910.